 Obesity: WEIGHING THE OPINIONS

-The topic of obesity
+The topic of obesity has statisticians working

 overtime.
 Here are a few of their findings.